brandontoh/tp/docs/DeveloperGuide.md

 The image belows shows the sequence diagram for `sortFilter`.
 ![SortFilter Sequence Diagram](https://i.ibb.co/t29tNzK/Sort-Filter.png)

+These steps explain the sequence diagram for `sortFilter` and how `sortFilter`works:

+1. When `SortFilter#execute()` is called, the program enters Sorting Mode and `SortFilter` object will keep repeating these steps until user entered characters that are not 1-4:
+    1. `SortFilter` object calls `askForInput()` which will prompt the user to enter a character (1-4), and the cheatsheets will be sorted accordingly.
+    2. If the user entered a valid character, the `SortFilter` will use the corresponding `Comparator` to sort the cheatsheets
+    3. Else, a CommandException will be thrown and the user will exit from Sorting Mode.
+2. After the user exits from Sorting Mode

 Alternative: Using a for loop to sort by name and another loop that sorts by language
 Con: There would be many duplicate code and not good for reusability.